The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 throbbing headache, severe nausea and vomiting, fast or pounding heartbeats, sweating or thirst, feeling like you might pass out.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 You may be more likely to have hypoglycemia (low blood sugar) if you take GlipiZIDE XL with other drugs that can lower blood sugar, such as:

 sulfa drugs (Bactrim, SMZ-TMP, and others);

 insulin or other oral diabetes medications.

-This list is not complete, and many other medicines can increase or decrease the effects of glipizide on lowering your blood sugar.
+This list is not complete, and many other medicines can increase or decrease the effects of GlipiZIDE XL on lowering your blood sugar.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with glipizide.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.
 Not all possible interactions are listed in this medication guide.